nuuuwan/news_lk3_data/README.md

 Face to Face | Ravi Karunanayake | Operation Successful, patient dead

+Austrian citizen dies and two others injured in an accident in the expressway

 Several government-owned buildings to be handed over to private sector under lease

 Face to Face | Ravi Karunanayake | Operation Successful, patient dead